A Toroidal Maxwell-Cremona-Delaunay Correspondence: Coherent = Reciprocal

 It follows that

 A similar computation implies $\pi_{p+v} = \pi_p$. \end{proof}

-Projecting from the universal cover back to the torus, we obtain weights for the vertices of $G$, with respect to which $G$ is an intrinsic weighted Delaunay complex, and a unique translation of~$G^*$ that is the corresponding intrinsic weighted Voronoi diagram.
-Moreover, these Delaunay vertex weights are unique if we fix the weight of an arbitrary vertex of $G$ to be $0$.
+Projecting from the universal cover back to the torus, we obtain weights for the vertices of $\Gamma$, with respect to which $\Gamma$ is an intrinsic weighted Delaunay complex, and a unique translation of~$\Gamma^*$ that is the corresponding intrinsic weighted Voronoi diagram.
+Moreover, these Delaunay vertex weights become unique if we fix the weight of an arbitrary vertex to be $0$.

-\begin{theorem} Let $G$ and $G^*$ be reciprocal geodesic graphs on some flat torus $\Torus_M$. $G$ is a weighted Delaunay complex, and a unique translation of~$G^*$ is the corresponding weighted Voronoi diagram.
-In short, every reciprocal torus graph is coherent. \end{theorem}
+\begin{theorem} Let $\Gamma$ and $\Gamma^*$ be reciprocal geodesic embeddings on some flat torus $\Torus_M$. $\Gamma$ is a weighted Delaunay complex, and a unique translation of~$\Gamma^*$ is the corresponding weighted Voronoi diagram.
+In short, every reciprocal toroidal embedding is coherent. \end{theorem}